Bright Citrusy Italian Orange Cake (Whole Orange Cake)

 How to make Sicilian whole orange cake:

 - While the oven is preheating, start preparing the cake batter.
 You’ll want to start by zesting the remaining oranges.
 Then, we’ll use a paring knife to remove the white pith from the oranges.
 If you don’t want the cake to make a powerful bitter flavor, it’s important to remove all of the pith.
 If you don’t mind a hint of bitterness, remove all but a little bit.
 Cut the oranges and remove the seeds.
 Then, add the zest and chopped orange pieces to a food processor and pulse until it breaks down into applesauce-like consistency.
+We’ll use this fresh orange juice mixture in the cake.

 - Get the eggs and sugar going in your stand mixer.
-You want to incorporate a lot of air into this batter, so whip them together for a good 5 minutes or until the mixture is airy, light, and fluffy.
+You want to incorporate a lot of air into this batter, so whisk them together for a good 5 minutes or until the mixture is airy, light, and fluffy.
 Then, stream in the olive oil slowly as the mixer is running.
 Add the dry ingredients, followed by the yogurt.
 And finally, we’ll flavor it with vanilla and the prepared pulsed orange mixture.

 - When the batter is well combined, pour it into your prepared springform pan and bake the cake until it is completely set.
 Test the cake using a toothpick.
 You want the toothpick to come out clean.
 Crumbs on the toothpick are fine; you don’t want any liquidy batter.
 Allow the cake to cool before attempting to remove it from the pan.
 You don’t want it to collapse, so just let it rest in the pan.